+This is a controversial point.
+Do you adjust what's included in your portfolio to focus on the industry or specialism your interviewer is looking for?
 The 'no' camp suggests they want to see your 'whole character' through different styles and projects.
 But if a subset of your work is wholly irrelevant, or even poor by comparison, do you really want to be judged by it?
-If in doubt leave it out.
+If in doubt, leave it out.

 Ensure your personality shines through in the interview and your portfolio.
-Lawrence Zeegen, design guru and lecturer at the University of Brighton, explains: "The best portfolios are expressions of the owner's personality, both as a creative designer and – equally important – as a person with opinions, a point of view, a stand-point and a life outside of design.
+Lawrence Zeegen, design guru and lecturer at Ravensbourne University London, explains: "The best portfolios are expressions of the owner's personality, both as a creative designer and – equally important – as a person with opinions, a point of view, a standpoint and a life outside of design.

 "The most effective portfolios are those that take the viewer on a journey – tell a story, inspire, impress and innovate.
 These portfolios are rare, of course, but they are in a place that the most ambitious should aspire to reach."

 Worried you don't have enough work to present?
 Want to showcase examples that are specific to the agency?
-Ben Cox, MD at Central Illustration Agency suggests setting yourself briefs.
+Cox suggests setting yourself briefs.

 "If you see an advert or book jacket that strikes you with either its high or low design quality, commission yourself to produce your own version of it, and then include it in your portfolio.
 You can even layout the body copy to further demonstrate how your self-initiated images can be used in a commercial context."